apurvakorni/Assignment-2/README.md

-# Weather Web App 🌦️
+# Weather Web App using Flask 🌦️

 This is a weather dashboard built using **HTML**, **CSS**, **JavaScript**, and **Flask (Python)**.
 It was developed as a part of **CSCI-571**.